aleksejspopovs/algorithm-playground/design/Execution_Model.md

 A wire connects an output plug of a box to an input plug of a box.
 The boxes need not be distinct, and the connection graph may have cycles and multiple edges.
 When an output plug A is connected to input plug B, every write to plug A will also overwrite the value on plug B. Removing a wire has no effect on the values of either of its endpoints.
 Creating a new wire will overwrite the value of the destination plug with the value of the source plug, unless the value of the source plug is `null`.

-The value of a plug is a JavaScript object[^msg-typing], which must be APG-compatible (see `Compatible_Objects.md`).
+The value of a plug is a JavaScript object, which must be APG-compatible (see `Compatible_Objects.md`).

 To write a value to an output plug, use `plug.write(obj)`.
 You may assume that `obj` will not be modified by the plug or anything else (during or after the call to `write`), and any changes you make to it after the call to `write` will not be propagated.

 To read a value from an input plug, use `plug.read()`.
 The result object will be [deep-frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze), i.e., you will not be able to modify it.
 If you would like to obtain a non-frozen copy of the object, use `plug.copy()`.

-[^msg-typing]: Do we want to let users enforce typing?
-If so, it would have to be a property of the plugs and the wires could check if the source type is compatible with the destination type.
-But I am not sure we want to build a real type system on top of JavaScript.

-[^msg-acyclic-copyable]: TKTK

 # Execution model